Your questions answered...

 What data do you store about me as a client?

-What's Next Counselling Limited is registered with the Information Commissioners Office and I take the storage of your data very seriously.
+What's Next Counselling is registered with the Information Commissioners Office and I take the storage of your data very seriously.

 In line with guidance from the National Counselling Society, I take a minimalistic approach to holding data.
 The information I collect is necessary to keep you safe as my client.
 Further details are provided in my online therapy welcome pack should you express an interest in working together.